-The museum was founded by artist and author Pauline Baynes and originally opened on November 1st, 1982.
-The museum was established by City of Salem officials to commemorate what happened during those events and educate visitors about this dark time period.
+The museum was founded by artist and author Pauline Baynes and opened on November 1st, 1982.
+The museum was established by the City of Salem officials to commemorate what happened during those events and educate visitors about this dark period.

 2. Attend a trial at the Witch Dungeon Museum